laprade117/interactive-unet/README.md

 5. Launch the tool:
 `interactive-unet`

+6. If `interactive-unet` doesn't produce a working NiceGUI interface, an alternative is to just clone the repo and run `python interactive_unet/app.py`

 Currently, you can only access the tool from the browser within the the ThinLinc Client.
 External usage is not working yet.